MinorGlitch/Software-Technologies/README.md

 1. Pull the project.

 2. Go to the root of the project and open a Command prompt / PowerShell window.
-3. Start your MongoDB instance with the ìmongod.exe ñdbpath path/to/dbdirî command.
+3. Start your MongoDB instance with the ‚Äúmongod.exe --dbpath path/to/dbdir‚Äù command.

-4. Run ìnpm installî to resolve its Node.js dependencies which are described in the package.json file.
+4. Run ‚Äúnpm install‚Äù to resolve its Node.js dependencies which are described in the package.json file.

 5. All done!